ancagooje/project-7-neighborhood-map-2/README.md

 ## About this project
-Project 7 for Udacity FEND Nanodegree is a single page application created from scratch(using Create React App and Google-maps-react, featuring a map of my favorite neighborhood.
+Project 7 for Udacity FEND Nanodegree is a single page application created from scratch (using Create React App and Google-maps-react), featuring a map of my favorite neighborhood.
 I chose to focus on seafood restaurants in my neighborhood.
 The selected restaurants are featured on the map using markers that drop when the page is loaded.
-The list of restaurants is also available from a drop down menu in the responsive Bootstrap navigation bar.
+The list of restaurants is also available from a drop down menu using Material UI.
 The user can filter the restaurants using the search bar.
+This is my third iteration of the code.
 I have used Google maps API for rendering the map and Foursquare API to retrieve details about the venues.

 The service worker works only in production mode.
 Please run: [npm run build](#npm-run-build) for production mode.